Bloc/jottly-checkpoints/07-Finishing-HTML.md

 </div>
 ```

 Now we have our basic content for the action section.

+### Footer

 Let's work on fixing up the footer.
 We're going to add a comment to section it off, and then create a `div` with an `id` of 'footer'.

 ```html(index.html)
 <!-- Call to Action